 February 20, 2015

 Medicaid, along with CHIP, is the foundation of America’s commitment to providing coverage and access to care for children.
-Combined, the two programs provided coverage to approximately 35 million children.
-This briefing featured pediatric policy experts that gave congressional staff a 101 understanding of Medicaid’s basic structure including who the program serves, what types of services it provides and how it is financed.
+Combined, the two programs provided coverage to approximately 35 million children at the time of this briefing—though the number is greater today.
+During the event, pediatric policy experts gave congressional staff a 101 understanding of Medicaid’s basic structure including who the program serves, what types of services it provides and how it is financed.

 Keeping Kids Healthy: The Role of Medicaid and CHIP